Empower Your Practice

 Here are some of the key roles you need to form an effective EHR implementation team:

-- The project manager is responsible for communicating with the EHR vendor and staff, as well as tracking the EHR implementation progress.
+• The project manager is responsible for communicating with the EHR vendor and staff, as well as tracking the implementation progress.

-- EHR superuser, who is the information technology expert responsible for creating templates, developing workflows, training staff, and creating standards for dealing with any issues related to using the EHR software.
+• EHR superuser, who is the information technology expert responsible for creating templates, developing workflows, training staff, and creating standards for dealing with any disruptions related to using the EHR software.

-- Application analyst, who is responsible for data migration.
+• Application analyst, who is responsible for data migration and data backups.

-- Software tester, who is responsible for testing your EHR system and its performance.
+• Software tester, who is responsible for testing your EHR system and its usability.

 #3.
 Schedule Your EHR Implementation